FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 Naval battles are a bit of a tricky one.
 They can be either offensive or defensive, bombing runs, interceptions or reconnaissance, can be fully naval or have some planes launch from land.
 For instance, a naval bombing run may have the fighters (basically the escorts) launching from the carriers but the bombers themselves launch from land-based bases.
 Or maybe I just make naval missions a game of battleship; no bombers, just light and heavy fighters launching from naval carriers, attacking the enemies carriers and planes by using torpedoes.
 Simpler to construct and easier to manage.

 One possible type of one-off interception mission is a defense of cargo ships carrying valuable resources.
 If the mission is lost, you pay a premium to get the resources.
 If you win, you pay nothing at all....
 Something like that...refine it further.

+Interception missions mostly occur after you endure a heavy mission failure or once every 3 - 5 missions.

+What if there were chained missions?
+Meaning missions where you have to attack multiple targets in multiple locations.
+Or rather, some missions have a chaining option in order to remove the threat of an immediate response (in the form of an interception mission) from the enemy.
+For instance, the main objective may be to hit an engine factory in one town but as a chained mission, you have to hit two other locations adjacent to it to destroy the air bases to avoid retaliation.
 ##### Campaigns
 1. RAF-USAF British campaign
 2. USAF Italian campaign